Improving Brain Tumour Care surveys share your experiences and help create change

 • the first time someone has had a seizure or if a seizure last over 5 minutes

-If you feel like you or your child need medical help fast, but it is not an emergency ring 111 – you will be asked a series of questions by the call handler and they will be able to tell you to follow, these may include things such as waiting for an out of hours clinician to ring you back or going to an Emergency Department.
+If you feel like you or your child need medical help fast, but it is not an emergency, ring 111.
+You will be asked a series of questions by the call handler and they will be able to tell you to follow, these may include things such as waiting for an out of hours clinician to ring you back or going to an Emergency Department.

-Go to the opticians – if you are waiting to see your GP for recurrent headaches it is a good idea to book in to see an optician.
-The optician’s can tell a lot about your general health from examining your eyes and are able to see some signs of brain tumours.
+If you are waiting to see your GP for recurrent headaches it is a good idea to book in get an eye test.
+The optician can tell a lot about your general health from examining your eyes and are able to see some signs of brain tumours.
 Please note, you should still book in to see the GP even if your optician says your examination is normal.

-Telephone consultations – most GP practices are making use of telephone consultations.
+Most GP practices are making use of telephone consultations.
 If you are struggling to find time to attend the GP practice requesting a telephone consultation may be beneficial to both you and your GP as these can be done from any location.
 If the GP feels they need to see you in person to better inform their decision making they will then request an in-person appointment.
 Sometimes, the GP can get all the information they need over the phone without seeing you in person and will be able to advise you of the appropriate next steps.

-Persist – it may take a few days of you ringing up to request an appointment but don’t give up.
+It may take a few days of you ringing up to request an appointment but don’t give up.
 Your health is important and you should always make time to discuss changes in your health with your GP.

 Share your experiences and help create change